Are They Really Effective? Our Method Cleaning Products Reviews and Buyer’s Guide (2021)

 This Method cleaner can be used on tile, wood, stone, glass… you name it.
 I can’t stand having 1,000 different products for different materials, so I love using this stuff on basically everything in sight.

-I’m a huge fan of the pink grapefruit scent; it’s so citrusy and unique for a green cleaner.
+I’m also a huge fan of its pink grapefruit scent; it’s so citrusy and unique for a green cleaner.
 I always use this stuff to clean my kitchen countertops after cooking and I almost look forward to this lovely clean aroma more than the food itself.
 Sue me.

 As well as smelling nice, I like that it uses naturally derived cleaning agents to clean my stuff without killing the planet (or me), which I’m totally fine with.